-A Blanket Purchase Order (BPO) is a long term agreement that includes a description of the items needed, unite price, and contractual provisions.
+A Blanket Purchase Order (BPO) is a long-term agreement that includes a description of the items needed, unite price, and contractual provisions.
 Although a single blanket purchase order number is only set up one time, it can allow multiple releases against it at different times throughout a set time period.
 A “release” occurs each time a blanket purchase order quantity is fulfilled and invoiced against.

 A BPO is conducted in a Blanket Order System (BOS).
 A BOS is a system where a store comes into an agreement with a supplier to supply small quantity items repetitively.
-This type of system solves the problem for the thousands of items a store can’t carry in inventory due to space, time and cash flow.
+This type of system solves the problem of the thousands of items a store can’t carry in inventory due to space, time, and cash flow.
 The BOS increases efficiency by eliminating repetitive data entry and multiple one-time purchase orders.

 A blanket order system offers seven important benefits: